Gmina Ropa

 Gmina Ropa is a rural gmina (administrative district) in Gorlice County, Lesser Poland Voivodeship, in southern Poland.
-Its seat is the village of Ropa, which lies approximately 11 km south-west of Gorlice and 95 km south-east of the regional capital Kraków.
+The seat of the district is the village of Ropa, which lies approximately 11 km south-west of Gorlice and 95 km south-east of the regional capital Kraków.

-The gmina covers an area of 49.09 km2, and as of 2006 its total population is 5,058.
+The gmina covers an area of 49.1 km2, had a total population of 5,509 as of 2024.The population (2002-2024) increased by 10.1%.